bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 Once you pass it, you could gain more experience and [get the PSM II certification](/articles/psm-2-certification-exam-preparation) – or maybe you’ll even decide to get it right away.

 And one day, perhaps you’ll want to attempt the PSM III exam –- only 0.2% of PSM certification holders achieve it.
 Are you up for a challenge?
+Here's the guide on [preparing for the PSM III certification](/articles/psm-3-certification-exam-preparation).